YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

     <tr><td><i>Vanilla behavior</i></td><td><code>false</code></td></tr>
     </table>

-79. Whether to remove vanilla's username check to allow __all characters__ as username, including Chinese, and etc. (It's only useful for offline servers).<br>
+79. Whether to remove vanilla's username check to allow __all characters__ as username, including Chinese, etc. (It's only useful for offline servers).<br>
   If `true`, players are allowed to use non-English name to join the server.
 80. Whether player can enter backend server via proxy, without the backend server to enable bungeecord mode in `spigot.yml`.
 81. Whether the server prints warning when players tried to edit the sign that they are not allowed to edit.<br>